WHAT TO DO IN THE YORKSHIRE DALES

 10. Weather .
 For local weather, the best source is mylocalweather.org.uk.

 11. Local Villages.The nearest large village is Reeth, in which you can spend a pleasant day browsing through the shops and visiting the Swaledale Museum (Swaledale Museum), with time for an excellent pub lunch or dinner.
-For further information on Reeth, please consult the Reeth website at www.reeth.org.
+For further information on Reeth, please consult the Reeth website at Reeth.
 Leyburn is a local market town that has many locally owned stores, including the best local supermarket, Campbell's.
 For further information on Leyburn, please consult the Leyburn website at Leyburn.
+The other local market town is Hawes (Hawes), which has many locally owned stores, including J.W.
+Cockett & Son, a very fine butchers and bakery (Cocketts).

 12. Further Information.

-For further information about the Yorkshire Dales in general, please consult the Yorkshire Tourist Board site at www.yorkshirevisitor.com and the North Yorkshire Dales National Park web site at www.yorkshiredales.org.uk.
+For further information about the Yorkshire Dales in general, please consult the Welcome to Yorkshire web site at www.yorkshirevisitor.com and the North Yorkshire Dales National Park web site at www.yorkshiredales.org.uk.

 |